 Holyoke, MA 01040-2841

-The customer can contact ISO New England’s Customer Support at (413) 540-4220 or via email at email@example.com.
+The customer can contact ISO New England’s Participant Support at (413) 540-4220 or via email at firstname.lastname@example.org.

 Using Internet Explorer (IE) on the computer where the digital certificate is stored, the customer should select Tools > Internet Options from the menu bar.
 Although other browsers may be used, ISO New England only supports Internet Explorer.
 Select the Content tab and then click the Certificates button.
 The customer’s certificate(s) should be listed on the Personal tab along with a column displaying the expiration date of each certificate stored on the computer.